MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-solution-upgrade.md

 The upgrade from Azure Stack HCI 22H2 to version 23H2 occurs in the following steps:

-1. Upgrade the operating system.
+1. Upgrade the operating system to Azure Stack HCI, version 23H2.
-1. Prepare for the solution upgrade.
+1. Validate the solution upgrade readiness of your Azure Stack HCI cluster.
-1. Apply the solution upgrade.
+1. Install the solution upgrade on your Azure Stack HCI cluster.

 This article only covers the last step, which is to install the solution upgrade.